threesigmaxyz/arc-ts-sdk/src/packages/client/README.md

 whereby the x.x.x is one of the available released versions

-In your code, once the script is fully loaded, just use `window.arc` to access all `arcClient` exports.
+In your code, once the script is fully loaded, just use `window.arcClient` to access all `arcClient` exports.

 ```ts
 <script>console.log("Arc Client ", window.arcClient);</script>